Bible Meaning: He will rule as God, God prevails

 The Kingdom of Israel has twenty kings rule over it for its short history of 207 years.
 The nation is finally conquered and taken out of the land by the Assyrian Empire in 723 B.C.
 The Kingdom of Judah, or Jews, has nineteen men and one female reign over it during its 344 years of existence.
 They, too, are conquered, with the Babylonians completing their captivity of the people, as well as destroying Jerusalem and its temple, in 586.

 One of the main teachings of the New Testament, especially in the writings of Paul, is the concept of a true, or spiritual, Israel.
 Instead of being composed of physical descendants from one human, it is made up of all those who believe the gospel and have the Holy Spirit residing in them.

 Under the New Covenant, race, nationality, sex or other physical based criteria are not used to determine who is or is not part of God's people.
-Rather, it is anyone who repents, is baptized, receives God's Spirit, and lives a life of obedience and overcoming who are considered members of spiritual Israel (Romans 9:6 - 8, Galatians 3, 6:16, Ephesians 3:6, 1Peter 2:9).
+Rather, it is anyone who repents, is baptized, receives God's Spirit, and lives a life of obedience and overcoming who are considered members of this spiritual organism (Romans 9:6 - 8, Galatians 3, 6:16, Ephesians 3:6, 1Peter 2:9).

 And he said, Thy name shall be called no more Jacob, but Israel: for as a prince hast thou power with God and with men, and hast prevailed.

 And Israel dwelt in the land of Egypt, in the country of Goshen: and they had possessions therein, and grew, and multiplied exceedingly.

 And Jesus said unto them, Verily I say unto you, That ye which have followed me, in the regeneration when the Son of man shall sit in the throne of his glory, ye also shall sit upon twelve thrones, judging the twelve tribes of Israel.